mit-han-lab/gan-compression/README.md

 # GAN Compression
 ### [project](https://hanlab.mit.edu/projects/gancompression/) | [paper](https://arxiv.org/abs/2003.08936) | [videos](https://www.youtube.com/playlist?list=PL80kAHvQbh-r5R8UmXhQK1ndqRvPNw_ex) | [slides](https://hanlab.mit.edu/projects/gancompression/resources/546-slides.pdf)
+**[NEW!]** New features: searching resuming and more user-friendly progress bar during training and searching!
+Update the [docs of the code](docs/overview.md)!
+The lite version of [cityscapes for pix2pix](scripts/pix2pix/cityscapes_lite) is released!

 **[NEW!]** The lite version of [GauGAN](scripts/gaugan/cityscapes_lite) is released, which could also produce comparable results as the full GauGAN pipeline!